 The proposed regulations are not inconsistent or incompatible with federal statutes or regulations.
-The Bureau of Land Management (BLM) has overlapping jurisdiction over oil and gas production operations on federal land, but BLM's regulations do not require operators to submit cost estimate reports similar to what is required under Public Resources Code section 3205.7.
+BLM has overlapping jurisdiction over oil and gas production operations on federal land, but BLM's regulations do not require operators to submit cost estimate reports similar to what is required under Public Resources Code section 3205.7.